What Is Sustainable Fashion and Ethical Fashion?

+Ethical fashion takes into account the numerous workers that work behind the scenes to make the clothing industry possible.
+From the farmers that grow the fabrics to the garment workers stitching pieces together.
 Some brands say they do social good but do not put their money where their mouth is.
-For us this goes much deeper than any brands public image.
+For us, this goes much deeper than any brands’ public image.
 Social good means fair wages, fair trade certifications and access to good working conditions.
 This shows a larger purpose to a brand outside of growth in profit and sales but towards the growth of the people that make the brand possible.

 Animal cruelty free

 Thankfully, many ethical fashion brands have made positive choices to stay away from such practices.
-One Animal Cruelty-free fashion brand is Mayamiko.
-Mayamiko are a sustainable women’s fashion brand based in London and are a Peta approved Vegan brand.
-This means that they ensure no animals are hurt during any part of their production or used in their fabrics.
-Not only are they Vegan, they make fabulous outfits and designs that you can wear for all occasions, whether you’re at the beach or in Hackney.
-There is a new generation of Vegan brands emerging, find out who they are here.
+One Animal Cruelty-free fashion brand is ETHCS.
+ETHCs are a sustainable fashion brand based in the UK and are a Peta Approved Vegan Brand.
+This means they ensure no animals are hurt during any part of their production or used in their fabrics.
+Not only are they Vegan, they make great clothes and designs that you can wear for all occasions, whether you’re at the beach or in Hackney.

 Another Peta Approved Vegan brand to look out for is WAWWA – a vegan streetwear brand.
 In 2017, the team became aware of the importance of a plant-based diet for the environment and the cruelty of which animals suffered.
 So they decided to kick out all animal products and find new and exciting alternatives to work with.
 As their journey continued, in 2018 they decided to switch from plastic packaging to plant based packaging.
 This means their packaging is now 100% compostable.
 Oh yeah, they also tick a whole load of ethical boxes; fairtrade, pay a living wage, use recycled materials, organic….
 I could go on.
 A sustainable fashion brand through and through.